jmilhone/piscope/README.md

 ![Main Window](/source/images/main_window.png)*The main window for BRB PiScope.*

 The main window is set up with rows and columns.
-Currently, I do not allow a different number of rows in each column which is a feature of jScope.
 Under File, you will find everything you need regarding opening, editing, and saving configuration files.
 Under Options, you will find Auto Update, Share X-Axis, and Edit Downsampling.

 - Auto Update
     - This is for auto updating the shot number when the specified MDSplus Event is caught.
 This feature will only